wunderwuzzi23/blog/content/posts/2020/conceptual-attack-graphs.md

 ## Animations

 In order to share stories, I add animations to the graph to build up what happened and slowly provide the details of the graph step by step.
 With the use of animations I also never have to create many speaker notes, because the stories and information naturally comes to mind when the attack graph progresses.

-Animations are good when you can speak to the graph, as it keeps the audience interested and entertained, especially if you share side stories.
+Animations are good when you can speak to the graph, as it keeps the audience interested and entertained, especially if you share side stories of things that happened during the operation.

 ## Drawbacks